-The team worked on their set of Templates iteratively.
+The team worked on their corresponding set of Templates iteratively.
 For example, they left Measurement Models for all Templates for last, as they did not have the expertise on hand at the beginning of their effort.
-After consulting with experts on the missing content, the team revisited and refined their Templates until they were complete.
+After consulting with experts on the missing content, the team revisited and refined their Templates until they were complete and worked well with both of the other conceptual structures (design patterns and Content-Inquiry Matrices).
 Table 1: Levels of Content and Inquiry Knowledge Needed for BioKIDS Assessment Items Related to the Design Pattern: "Formulating scientific explanation from evidence"